 It was later revealed that the Sony breach was the handiwork of a group of terrorist hackers from (or sympathetic to) North Korea that called themselves the “Guardians of Peace,” and that this group promised multiple acts of terror should the studio release the film.
-Caught between a rock and a hard place, Sony announced that it would not release the movie, and became caught between a proverbial rock and a hard place when the Hollywood elite screamed about freedom of speech violations.
-Sony’s decision ultimately cost the studio $45 million and cost the studio’s chairperson, Amy Pascal, her job.
+Caught between the proverbial rock and a hard place, Sony announced that it would not release the movie, and was put in an even worse position when the Hollywood elite screamed about freedom of speech violations.
+The decision by Sony ultimately cost the studio $45 million and cost the studio’s chairperson, Amy Pascal, her job.

 I honestly don’t remember if the CIA ordered the dynamic dummies to kill Kim Jong-un or merely suggested it, but it doesn’t matter.
 The entire sequence was poorly written and the proposed assassination method – administering a dose of poison that is secreted into the skin via a handshake – was preposterous, like something out of a Roger Moore-era Bond film.

 Skylark and Rapaport land in Pyongyang and are whisked through throngs of locals, past fully-stocked supermarkets and chubby kids, to the fortress-like imperial palace.
 Sook answers their questions about her Supreme Leader.
 Yes, he really is a god.
 No, he doesn’t pee or poo, and nor does he have a butthole.
 (Screenwriter Dan Sterling gets an enormous amount of mileage with that joke.)
 The Americans are no sooner in their suite when Rapaport misplaces the poison and “President Kim” invites Skylark for some off-camera one-on-one.